-I have a BA(Hons) in Physics from Oxford University and a Masters in Information Management from the University of Sheffield.
+I have degrees in Physics (Oxford University) and Information Management (University of Sheffield).
 Other qualifications I have picked up along the way include an ALCM diploma in pianoforte and a Certificate in Environmental Conservation.
 I am also a Fellow of the Higher Education Academy.

-I am an Advanced Professional Member of the Society of Indexers (SI) and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
-I qualified in 2013, when I was the joint winner of the SI Betty Moys Award for the most promising newly accredited indexer.
+I am an Advanced Professional Member of the Society of Indexers (SI), a tutor for SI online tutorials and training course assignments, and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
+When I qualified in 2013, I was the joint winner of the SI Betty Moys Award for the most promising newly accredited indexer.

 My diverse educational and professional background and interests make me well-placed to index texts in a variety of subject areas (see Indexing subjects for details).

 I consider myself fortunate to live in the city of Sheffield in the UK.
 I belong to a friendly community of Sheffield-based indexers, editors and proofreaders: invaluable for peer support.
 Living within walking distance of the libraries of Sheffield University and the edge of the Peak District, I am well-provided with scholarly and natural inspiration in equal measure.